About Shared Ownership

 What if I want to move?

 As with any leasehold property, you are free to move home at any time.
 With Your Home you can put your property up for sale on the open market.
 Provided that your payments under the Your Home lease are up to date, if you sell outright not only will you get any increased value on the share you own but you will also be entitled to 75% of any increase in the market value of the share owned by heylo too.
 As with any property purchase, if the house has fallen in value you will get back less than you initially contributed.

 Ongoing monthly costs

 Your Home makes buying your home more affordable but there are still costs to be aware of.
-In addition to these costs you’ll also need to think about the on-going costs of ownership like Council Tax and utility bills, and for leasehold properties things like ground rents and service charges, but don’t worry, our Your Home team can help you budget for these.
+In addition to these costs you’ll also need to think about the on-going costs of ownership like Council Tax and utility bills, but don’t worry, our Your Home team can help you budget for these.